jhvanderschee/hugocodex/content/en/posts/carousel-updated.md

 title: Carousel updated
 date: "2022-05-23 13:00:00"
 ---

-Half a year ago I created a slider/carousel for Hugo.
+Half a year ago I [created](/blog/lightweight-slider-carousel-added/) a slider/carousel for Hugo, based on [this codepen](https://codepen.io/joosts/pen/MWJBPgo).
 Today I updated the code and fixed a bug (the bullets did not show the right position on mobile (while swiping).
+The code now has an eventlistener to detect scrolling and I added a debounce function from [Chris Ferdinandi](https://gomakethings.com/debouncing-your-javascript-events/).
+It should now be responsive and buttery smooth.